There is a point when not to repair a flat roof (Hot Tar and Gravel) but rather replace

 The other factors would be skylights and other obstacles on the roof that could make it hard to reach the flashing.

 The old roofs are fast being replaced by rubber roofs.
 There are several ways to go about replacing such a roof.

 Most roofing companies would recommend to remove the old roofing material to the deck, which could be tongue and groove boards or plywood, and then install a new rubber roof.
-That is the preferred way to do it.
-It is also much costlier to do.
-More people are involved stripping the roof and removing the debris.
-A dumpster has to be ordered.
-Then the possibility of damaging existing flashing while removing the old roof is also a factor.

-Most of the time we will recommend to install a rubber roof over and existing gravel roof.
-We have done this with most of out projects and it is perfectly alright to do so.
+Most of the time we will recommend to install a rubber roof over an existing gravel roof.
+We have done this with most of our projects and it is perfectly alright to do so.
 The problem sometimes is if there are many skylights on the flat roof.
 Anytime you go over an existing flat roof, you need also to tie into the flashing of the old existing roof.
-That flashing is buried under the old roof surface and has to be exposed to adhere the new rubber roof to that.
+That flashing is buried under the old roof surface and has to be exposed to adhere to the new rubber roof to that.

 Hot Tar and Gravel Roofs used to be the industry standard for all flat roofs.
 These Hot Tar and Gravel roofs came in different thicknesses and therefore varied in life expectancy.
 As in any other roof system, it depends on the experience of the technicians, how many asphalt paper layers, and complication of the roof surface to judge the quality of such a roof.

 From our experience, it is never necessary to remove an Old Tar and Gravel Roof, but instead, install a new Torch Down Rubber Roof over it.
 The life expectancy of a Torch Down Roof over a Tar and Gravel Roof if installed correctly, will last beyond 40 years